caobinzi/origami/README.md

   count += 1
 }
 ```
 And this gets worse if I need to keep track of more state (to check intermediary headers for example) or if I need to "finalize" the end result (to compute a hash).

-On the other hand a `Fold` is very composable:
+On the other hand a `Fold` is very composable because it provide all the required functionality - initialization, folding, finalization - at once:
 ```scala
 // before
 doSomething.run(source.getLines)